pluralsight/intro-to-pytest/README.md

 ```
 What the heck just happened?

 The short answer is "dependency injection", but the longer answer is that, while PyTest is running all of our tests, it's also attempting to "fill in" their arguments using fixtures with matching names.
 And as we can see in the detailed output, it is essentially running the fixture first, and then our test.

+Another way to express this is that PyTest test case arguments indicate "dependencies" on fixtures.
+(If you add an argument whose name doesn't correspond to a Fixture, PyTest will get upset - For example, try changing the argument name to `simple_fixtures` on one of the tests.)

 But how can we make our fixture more directly useful to our test?

 ## 4: Fixture Returns